wcarc-on/wcarc-site/minutes/minutes202011.md

 ---
 layout: minutes
-title: Minutes of the Regular Meeting on November 16th, 2020 - DRAFT
+title: Minutes of the Regular Meeting on November 16th, 2020
 ---
 The meeting was held over the internet via a Zoom video conference.
 The following people were present: